9 amazing free things to do in Santa Cruz Galapagos and other tips

 From Av.
 Baltra, the main road, walking towards the ocean, take the Binford Charles, on your right (you will see a sign to Tortuga Bay) keep walking and climb up some stairs until you reach a little office where you will see signs about Tortuga Bay and how to respect the environment (read them, it’s important).

-There you will need to write your name down as they keep track of the visits.
+There, you will need to write your name down as they keep track of the visits.

-If you don’t feel like walking, there are boats leaving from the main pier on the Malecon, at 2 pm every day, returning at 5.
-The cost is 10USD each way per person.
+If you don’t feel like walking, there are boats leaving from the main pier on the Malecon at 2 pm every day, returning at 5.
+The cost is 10 USD each way per person.
+(It may be different since I my last trip there).

-Tortuga bay beach is both a surfers’ paradise and a place for nature lovers.
+Tortuga Bay Beach is both a surfers’ paradise and a place for nature lovers.

 In the first bay, you cannot swim unless you are with a surfboard and know how to use it.